danielperna84/pyhomematic/PULL_REQUEST_TEMPLATE.md

 Please point your pull request at the __devel__ branch.
-Also provide information some information about the changes.
+Also provide some information about the changes.

 This pull request:
 - fixes issue: \<Link to issue>